Srigayathriikumar/SpringBootProjects-repo/WEEK2assesment/HelpDeskORM/Readme.md

 Resolving ticket
 Enter ticket ID to resolve:
 2
-Ticket status updated to 'Closed' for ticket ID: 2
+Ticket status updated to 'Resolved' for ticket ID: 2
 ---------------------------